superbasicxyz/tenkit/README.md

 A portmanteau of "tenki" the Japanese word for weather, and "kit", the end of WeatherKit.

 This project is in beta, some of its API may be unstable, or possibly non-functional (like WeatherKit itself).
+We recommend pinning the version in your Gemfile until we get to a stable release, at which point we will be using [Semantic Versioning](https://semver.org/).

 ## Installation